KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 ```

 ::: warning Note
-Execute the <b>oraclessubscribe</b> and <b>sendrawtransaction</b> methods several times and with same amount.
+Execute the <b>oraclessubscribe</b> and <b>sendrawtransaction</b> methods several times and with the same amount.
 This gives us the opportunity to broadcast more than one sample of data per block.
 In our example, we want to publish data for more than one KMD-height per block.
 :::

 Verify the oracle information to ensure it is properly established: